-The catagen stage also is known as the resting stage, has a shorter cycle than the anagen stage.
+The telogen stage also is known as the resting stage, has a shorter cycle than the anagen stage.
 You can compare this natural hair stage to the human development process when a person has fully developed physically, sexually, and mentally.
-At this point, your natural hair would achieve its maximum length as it detaches itself from the vessels and prepares to move on to the final natural hair stage.
-This usually takes up to 3-4 weeks.
+At this point, your natural hair would achieve its maximum length as it prepares to move on to the final natural hair stage.

 How to maximize the natural hair stages for hair growth

 About 88 to 90% of your hair is at the anagen stage if you’re healthy.
 To experience years of active hair growth and possibly healthy long hair, your hair needs to remain at the anagen stage for as long as possible.
 The anagen stage can be extended by maintaining a healthy lifestyle, diet, and an optimum natural hair care routine.
 Stimulating your scalp every evening with a natural hair growth oil like jojoba oil can be really helpful.
 Also, it is important to avoid hair breakage by preventing constant manipulation of the hair and wearing protective styles like wigs, ponytails, or twists often.

 Check Hairguard for more information on hair growth